AI-Assisted Colonoscopy: How Computer-Aided Detection Improves Polyp and Adenoma Detection

 What Is AI-Assisted Colonoscopy and How Does It Work?

 The need for AI assistance stems from the known miss rate in conventional colonoscopy.
-Studies have shown that approximately 22-28% of adenomas are missed during standard colonoscopy, including clinically significant lesions.
+Tandem colonoscopy studies have shown that approximately 20–26% of adenomas are missed during standard colonoscopy, including clinically significant lesions.
 The adenoma detection rate (ADR) varies significantly between endoscopists, with rates ranging from below 15% to above 50%.
-Since ADR is inversely correlated with interval colorectal cancer risk (each 1% increase in ADR is associated with a 3% decrease in cancer risk), improving detection has direct clinical impact.
+Since ADR is inversely correlated with interval colorectal cancer risk — a landmark study by Corley et al. (New England Journal of Medicine, 2014) demonstrated that each 1% increase in ADR is associated with a 3% decrease in cancer risk — improving detection has direct clinical impact.

 Several CADe systems have received regulatory clearance.
-GI Genius (Medtronic, formerly Cosmo Pharmaceuticals) received FDA De Novo authorization in April 2021, becoming the first AI-based tool for colonoscopy cleared in the United States.
+GI Genius (Medtronic, originally developed by Cosmo Pharmaceuticals) received FDA De Novo authorization in April 2021, becoming the first AI-based tool for colonoscopy cleared in the United States.
 EndoScreener (Wuhan EndoAngel Medical Technology) has CE marking in Europe.
-Other systems include CAD EYE (Fujifilm), DISCOVERY (Pentax), and ENDO-AID (Olympus).
+Other systems include CAD EYE (Fujifilm) and ENDO-AID (Olympus), with additional products in development from other endoscopy manufacturers.
 These systems are designed as assistive tools that supplement, not replace, the endoscopist's clinical judgment.

 What Does the Evidence Show About AI Improving Adenoma Detection?

 The evidence base for AI-assisted colonoscopy has grown rapidly, with multiple randomized controlled trials (RCTs) now published.
-A comprehensive meta-analysis by Hassan et al., published in Gastroenterology in 2023, pooled data from 21 RCTs including over 18,000 patients.
-The analysis demonstrated that AI-assisted colonoscopy significantly increased the adenoma detection rate (ADR) with a relative risk of 1.44 (95% CI 1.27-1.62), representing a 44% improvement.
+A comprehensive meta-analysis by Hassan et al., published in Gastrointestinal Endoscopy (2023), pooled data from multiple RCTs encompassing thousands of patients.
+The analysis demonstrated that AI-assisted colonoscopy significantly increased the adenoma detection rate (ADR), with a pooled relative risk in the range of 1.30–1.50, representing a roughly 30–50% improvement depending on the analysis.
 The mean number of adenomas detected per colonoscopy also increased significantly.

 Individual landmark trials have confirmed these benefits.
-The first major RCT by Wang et al., published in Gut in 2019, randomized 1,058 patients and found that CADe increased ADR from 20.3% to 29.1% (p<0.001).
-The Italian multicenter RCT by Repici et al. in Gastroenterology (2020) showed ADR improvement from 40.4% to 54.8% with GI Genius.
-Importantly, most studies show that AI primarily improves detection of diminutive (less than 5 mm) and small (6-9 mm) polyps, with less impact on larger or advanced lesions that are already well-detected by experienced endoscopists.
+The first major RCT by Wang et al., published in Gut in 2019, randomized over 1,000 patients and found that CADe increased ADR from approximately 20% to 29% (p<0.001).
+A multicenter RCT by Repici et al. in Gastroenterology (2020) showed a significant ADR improvement with GI Genius, with AI-assisted ADR exceeding 50% compared to approximately 40% in the control arm.
+Importantly, most studies show that AI primarily improves detection of diminutive (less than 5 mm) and small (6–9 mm) polyps, with less impact on larger or advanced lesions that are already well-detected by experienced endoscopists.

 One concern has been whether increased detection of small polyps translates into meaningful clinical benefit or merely leads to more polypectomies of clinically insignificant lesions.
 However, modeling studies suggest that even the detection of additional diminutive adenomas reduces future advanced neoplasia risk.
-Furthermore, AI has shown particular value in detecting flat (nonpolypoid) lesions, which represent approximately 9% of all polyps but are associated with higher malignant potential and are more commonly missed during standard colonoscopy.
+Furthermore, AI has shown particular value in detecting flat (nonpolypoid) lesions, which are a minority of all polyps but are associated with higher malignant potential and are more commonly missed during standard colonoscopy.

 Can AI Characterize Polyps in Real Time to Guide Treatment?